STOCKS NEWS EUROPE-UK small caps flat midday

-The FTSE Small Cap index is flat in midday trade, outperforming the wider market, with the FTSE 100 down 1.1 percent and the midcaps 1.4 percent weaker as investor concerns about a slowdown in global growth are compounded by weak second-quarter German GDP data.
+The FTSE Small Cap index is flat in midday trade, underperforming the blue chips and the midcaps , both up 0.7 percent.

-Parity gains 6.5 percent after the IT services group posts first-half results which house broker Singer Capital Markets says are "encouraging".
+Aurelian Oil & Gas plunges nearly 64 percent after the explorer says gas recovery from its Trzek-3 appraisal well in Poland is lower than expected.

-Vitec Group climbs 2.9 percent after the media products firm unveils first-half results, with Investec Securities saying trading is ahead of its expectations on both the profit and revenue lines, prompting the broker to repeat its "buy" rating on the stock.
+Centaur Media climbs 1.3 percent as Numis Securities repeats its "buy" rating on the business publisher in the wake of Thursday's full-year results, which the broker says showed a robust performance.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net